infinitered/reactotron/README.md

 [Some tips that will elevate your Reactotron experience.](./docs/plugins/tips.md)

+## Bug Reports

+When reporting problems with Reactotron, use the provided example app located in `app/example-app` to replicate the issue.
+This approach enables us to isolate and expedite the resolution of the problem.

 ## Want to contribute?
-Here are some helpful reading materials:
+Here are some helpful reading materials

 - [**Contributing**](./docs/contributing/index.md)
 - [**Architecture**](./docs/contributing/architecture.md)